wakedeer/T1RandomCoffee/src/main/resources/message/registration/successful_change_profile.md

-Everything''s ready for you to take a part in Innotech\.English Random Coffee\.  ✅
+Everything''s ready for you to take a part in English Random Coffee\.  ✅